 - Over medium heat, in pressure cooker pan, add vegetable oil.

 - Add black mustard seeds and urad dal.
 Allow mustard seeds to crackle.

 - Add chopped onion, and fry until it becomes transulacent.

 - Then add curry leaves and asafoetida.

 - Saute for few seconds.

-- Now add water, toor dal, dosakaya, turmeric powder.
+- Now add water, toor dal, dosakaya, tomato, serrano, and turmeric powder.

 - Close the lid.

 - In medium flame, cook it for 3 whistles.

 - Wait for 10 minutes and open the lid.